pwnageByButchy/pwnageByButchy.github.io/_posts/2020-05-16-pi-zero-security-feed.md

 ---
 layout: post
 title: Security Feeds with Pi Zero
-description: A hardware project...I know right the software guy is doign a hardware project.
+description: A hardware project...I know right the software guy is doing a hardware project.
 Using a Pi Zero (or a few of them) and no special software creating an RTSP feed from a Pi Zero with a Pi Camera attached.
 tags:
  - Project